 Description

-PhotoGel 50% DS (GelMA) is a freeze-dried product of porcine gelatin functionalized with methacrylate groups.
-It is one of the most popular biomaterials in tissue engineering, used in a variety of applications.
+PhotoGel 50% DS is lyophilized GelMA (gelatin methacrylate).
+It’s a freeze-dried product of porcine gelatin functionalized with methacrylate groups.
+GelMA is one of the most popular biomaterials in tissue engineering as it can be used in a variety of applications.

 PhotoGel 50% DS is easy to dissolve in our Reconstitution Agent P at your target concentration to prepare your unique bioink.
-Addition of a photoinitiator is vital to make your bioink photocrosslinkable and thereby stable in cell culture applications.
+The addition of a photoinitiator is vital to make your bioink photocrosslinkable and thereby stable in cell culture applications.

 Recommended for use with BIO X, a temperature-controlled printhead and a cooled print bed, or INKREDIBLE+ with a heated printhead, as well as BIONOVA X.